 Abstract

 Pupils academic performance at school among other things is a factors of health.
 This study was conducted to assess the status of school health services availability and utilization in schools in Central Senatorial District, Delta State, with a sample size of 456 and using the ex pose factor design of a descriptive research.
 Two research questions and one hypothesis were generated to guide the study.
 A self developed questionnaire with crombach alpha of r=0.84 as reliability was used to generate the data.
-The descriptive and spearman statistics were used to analyze the data.
-The result revealed the availability and utilization of school health services but inadequate both in availability and utilization due to inadequate funds and personnel.
+Descriptive and spearman statistics were used to analyze the data.
+The results revealed the availability and utilization of school health services were inadequate both in availability and utilization due to inadequate funds and personnel.
 It was recommended that school proprietors should adopt the strategy for the implementation school health policy and school budget be improve upon to accommodate school health services in Delta State, Nigeria.

 Introduction

-Pupils performance in school would be a factor of health as absenteeism caused by ill-health will lead to poor academic achievement.
-Health status is therefore a factor in the over-all performance of pupils.
-School health service was put in place in schools to caretaker for the interest, health and well-being of pupils.
+Pupils performance in school would be a factor of health as absenteeism caused by ill-health can lead to poor academic achievement.
+Health status is therefore a factor in the overall performance of pupils.
+School health service was put in place in schools to care for the interest, health and well-being of pupils.

 School health service becomes one of the ways by which children of this age are opportuned to be exposed to a form of care.
 The modern school health services was launched on the fundamental concept that the school is in a strategic position to contribute effectively to prepare an individual to do what is necessary for the protection, preservation and promotion of his own health (Udoh, Fawole, Ajala, Okafor & Nwana, 1999).
-The school health concept means the prepared course of action taken by the school in the interest of the school children and the school personnel (Anderson 1980).
-The school health programme is made of three components’ the school health instruction, school health service and the school healthy living environment.
-Each of these component influence the availability and utility of the other.
-School health services in relation to the school health programme, include all efforts made by the school to conserve, protect and improve the health status of the school population through the activities of the teachers, social workers, nurses, dentists, physicians and others who are interested in the welfare of school children and personnel (Okoro, 2004).
+The school health concept means that a prepared course of action is taken by the school in the interest of the school children and the school personnel (Anderson 1980).
+The school health programme is made of three components: school health instruction, school health service and school healthy living environment.
+Each of these components influence the availability and utility of the other.
+School health services in relation to the school health programme, include all efforts made by the school to conserve, protect and improve the health status of the school population through the activities of teachers, social workers, nurses, dentists, physicians and others who are interested in the welfare of school children and personnel (Okoro, 2004).
 School health services consist of an appraisal, health guidance and supervision, preventive aspect and remedial aspect, meant to minister to the needs of the sick child, prevention of diseases and setting of goals for the maintenance and promotion of health (Nwajei, 2004).
-An ideal primary school healthcare setting therefore consist of health appraisal services, emergency health services, referral health services, counselling health services, preventive and control measures of communicable diseases.
+An ideal primary school healthcare setting therefore consists of health appraisal services, emergency health services, referral health services, counselling health services, preventive and control measures of communicable diseases.
 These components/elements of school health services are basic tools to meet health needs of the school child.